kanisterio/kanister/examples/kafka/adobe-s3-connector/README.md

 # wait for the pods to be in ready state
 $ kubectl wait kafka/my-cluster --for=condition=Ready --timeout=300s -n kafka

-# setup kafdrop for monitoring the kafka cluster
+# setup kafdrop for monitoring the kafka cluster, this is not mandatory for the blueprint as a part of restore and backup.
 $ kubectl create -f kafdrop.yaml -n kafka

 # by default kafdrop run on port 9000, we can view it by